-11. Typical Stages of a notarial transaction

-Each notarial matter is different and the requirements and timescales will vary greatly according to whether the client is a private individual or a company and in particular according to the processing times of third parties such as the Foreign Commonwealth & Development Office, legalisation agents, translating agencies and couriers, etc. Some of the typical key stages are likely to include:

-• Receiving and reviewing the documents to be notarised together with any instructions you may have received

-- Liaising with your legal advisors or other bodies to obtain the necessary documentation to deal with the document (e.g. information from Companies House or foreign registries, powers of attorney etc) - Checking the identity, capacity and authority of the person who is to sign the document - If a document is to be certified, checking with the issuing authorities that the document/award is genuine.
-In the case of academic awards, this would entail checking with the appropriate academic institutions. - Meeting with the signatory to verify their identity and to ascertain that they understand what they are signing and that they are doing so of their own free will and ensuring that the document is executed correctly - Drafting and affixing or endorsing a notarial certificate to the document - Arranging for the legalisation of the document as appropriate - Arranging for the storage of copies of all notarised documents in accordance with the requirements of the Notarial Practice Rules 2019

-12. Notarial Records and Data Protection

-When I carry out my work for you, I am required to make an entry in a formal register, which is kept by me as a permanent record.
+- 11. Typical Stages of a notarial transaction: Each notarial matter is different and the requirements and timescales will vary greatly according to whether the client is a private individual or a company and in particular according to the processing times of third parties such as the Foreign Commonwealth & Development Office, legalisation agents, translating agencies and couriers, etc. Some of the typical key stages are likely to include: - Receiving and reviewing the documents to be notarised together with any instructions you may have received - Liaising with your legal advisors or other bodies to obtain the necessary documentation to deal with the document (e.g. information from Companies House or foreign registries, powers of attorney etc) - Checking the identity, capacity and authority of the person who is to sign the document - If a document is to be certified, checking with the issuing authorities that the document/award is genuine.
+In the case of academic awards, this would entail checking with the appropriate academic institutions. - Meeting with the signatory to verify their identity and to ascertain that they understand what they are signing and that they are doing so of their own free will and ensuring that the document is executed correctly - Drafting and affixing or endorsing a notarial certificate to the document - Arranging for the legalisation of the document as appropriate - Arranging for the storage of copies of all notarised documents in accordance with the requirements of the Notarial Practice Rules 2019 - 12.
+Notarial Records and Data Protection: When I carry out my work for you, I am required to make an entry in a formal register, which is kept by me as a permanent record.
 I will retain a copy of the notarised documentation with that record.
 My practice is a registered with the Information Commissioner's Office.
 Personal data received from clients is held securely and not capable of being accessed externally.
 Data collected as part of notarial records is used solely for the purposes of meeting our professional legal responsibilities as Notaries Public.
-For full details of my PRIVACY POLICY and data processing terms please ask me.
+For full details of my PRIVACY POLICY and data processing terms please see my website: www.bridgelawsolicitors.co.uk - 13.
+Insurance: In the interests of my clients I maintain professional indemnity insurance at a level of at least £1,000,000.00 per claim. - 14.
+Termination/ Your Right to Cancel: You may terminate your instructions to me at any time by giving me reasonable written notice.
+All fees and disbursements incurred up to the date of termination will be charged.